tauri-apps/tauri-docs/docs/en/getting-started/intro.md

     windows: { title: 'Windows Setup', link: '/docs/getting-started/setup-windows'}
 }} />

-After that, you'll be ready to [add Tauri to your project!](/docs/usage/development/integration)
+After that, you'll be ready to [start a new project](/docs/usage/development/starting) or [add Tauri to your project!](/docs/usage/development/integration)

 Or read more about [Tauri under the hood](/docs/getting-started/technical-details).